jacopok/clean-coding-thesis/galileian_thesis.md

 according to the needs of the user, as opposed to our convenience when writing the code.

-This document here is written to be mostly in the _tutorial_ category, giving an example with concrete steps meant for study, which will not be directly applicable to users' code but which will
+Although it is not software documentation exactly, let me state that this document here is written to be mostly in the _tutorial_ category, giving examples with concrete steps meant for study, which will not be directly applicable to users' code.
+An exception for this is the introductory section, which falls in the _explanation_ category.

 ## Documentation for GWFish